elijahc/cugammadex/docs/r/chco.md

 Occasionally you may be asked to cover a weekend or holiday C2 call if the fellows cannot cover it.
 You will be expected to report to the OR in the AM for C2 call, if there are 2 rooms running on the weekend, without being called.
 However, if you think you may not be needed (check the OR board from home for case schedule), call the attending in charge around 06:00-06:30 to see if you need to come in.
 If you are not needed for the first case, you must be able to be in the OR in 30 minutes after being contacted at all times during your shift.
 C2 call is for 24 hours, and home call after the 2nd room is done for the day.

-Reading day – you will receive 1 reading day per 4-week rotation.
+**Reading day** – you will receive 1 reading day per 4-week rotation.
 This is alotted because the weekdays tend to be long and there are no post-call weekdays.
 Contact Lindsay early to schedule this.
 You will receive email confirmation once the day is approved.
 There are no clinical obligations on this day.

-Call room:  located on the 2nd floor, past the bridge and Castle Peak conference room and through the double doors.
-Code 8-6-4-2.
-Our call room is labeled (#3) and the code is again 8-6-4-2.

 ## Day 1 at CHCO: